-Help fill the evidence gap between climate change and health in Africa Generate a greater understanding of cross-sectoral policy solutions that address health impacts of climate change

-Build bridges between health and climate research and policy communities around shared evidence and policy goals Implementation approach The project will be implemented through three work packages (WP).
+Help fill the evidence gap between climate chanae and health in Africa Generate a areater understandina of cross-sectoral policy solutions that address health impacts of climate change Build bridges between health and climate research and policy communities around shared evidence and policy goals Implementation approach The project will be implemented through three work packages (WP).

-Work package WP3 WP1 WP2 Data analysis and National and National and regional policy review and evidence synthesis international engagement and analysis capacity strengthening Activity Stakeholder Evidence reviews Public engagement engagements and and syntheses Learning labs workshops Development and Science Policy Cafes System dynamics testing of decision (Policy dialogues) support models mapping Strengthening capacity Monitorina Epidemiological in government and studies progress Testing policy scenarios All engagements in the project will develop and test policy options that can deliver generalisable and transferable lessons for improving the local environment, global environmental sustainability, and population health.
+All engagements in the project will develop and test policy options that can deliver generalisable and transferable lessons for improving the local environment, global environmental sustainability, and population health.

-Project outcomes The project will build the evidence base for a Planetary Health approach to policy-making through the following outcomes:

-A greater understanding of the link between climate change and health at a cross-ministerial level within government

-Co-development of evidence based recommendations to mitigate and adapt to the impact of climate change on health

-This will be done through rapid evidence reviews and syntheses to develop and test decision support models.
+Project outcomes The project will build the evidence base for a Planetary Health approach to policy-making through the following outcomes: A greater understanding of the link between climate change and health at a cross-ministerial level within government This will be achieved through stakeholder engagements and workshops with government, local communities, private sector, NGOs, and the media to help understand complexities of policy questions and, through principles of co-design, to formulate solutions informed by scientific evidence.
+It will also include a formal mapping of the pathways of influence of policy actions and assembling and analysing data to track changes relevant to policies and their impact on health and environmental outcomes at the population level Co-development of evidence based recommendations to mitigate and adapt to the impact of climate change on health This will be done through rapid evidence reviews and syntheses to develop and test decision support models.
 Epidemiological studies through data linkage and analysis of secondary data sets will also be done to test policy scenarios.